 I must have looked bewildered, because he smiled, and then clarified himself explaining that it wasn’t me personally, but rather that because of my blog articles, he had called my office some years before.
 He recalled speaking with Ann, our wonderful senior assistant, and he said that as he tried to BS his way past her, saying that he had learned how to handle the occasional drink every now and then, she remained firm about all this sobriety stuff.

-He got so frustrated, he said, that he wound up hanging up.
+He got so frustrated, he said, that he wound up hanging up on her.

 Every part of his life improved with that decision, and we won his license back on the first try.